WICG/attribution-reporting-api/README.md

 Impression metadata will be limited to 64 bits of information to enable uniquely identifying an ad click.

-Conversion metadata must therefore be limited quite strictly, both in the amount of data, and in noise we apply to the data.
+Conversion metadata must therefore be limited quite strictly, by limiting the amount of data and by applying noise to the data.
 Our strawman initial proposal is to allow 3 bits of conversion data, with 5% noise applied — that is, with 5% chance, we send a random 3 bits, and the other 95% of the time we send the real conversion-metadata.
 See